tobbyxy/temipete.github.io/publications.md

 {% assign thumbnail="left" %}

-{% for pub in site.docs.publications %}
+{% for pub in site.data.publications %}

 {% if pub.pdf and pub.software %}
   [**{{pub.title}}**]({{pub.url}})<br/>